winternet-studio/flightsim-aircraft-panel/README.md

 - Some buttons stopped working
 	- It might be because you have restarted the simulator without restarting FSUIPC WebSocket Server.
 Simply restart FSUIPC.
 If still doesn't work restart the WebSocker Server as well.

+### Testing Panel

+Opening `index.htm?config=msfs20/default/TestingPanel/default` allows you to easily test sending different actions to the sim (hVars, simControls, MobiFlight HubHop presets, and calculator code).
+Great for testing if a given action actually works.